Introduction

 young people showed up tearing down the fences and opening it to the public.
 It was the

 largest gathering of human beings in one place in history.
-Essentially Woodstock was a
+Essentiallywas a Woodstock

 gathering of 500,000 hippies to celebrate music the freedom we have in the United